bjpark320/mls-messi-attendance-analysis/README.md

 ---

-## Repository Structure

-## Results
+## Key Business Insight

 The analysis suggests that Lionel Messi's arrival had a measurable impact on attendance at Inter Miami home matches.

 Average attendance increased significantly after Messi joined the team, indicating a strong demand response from fans.
-This finding supports the idea that superstar athletes can drive fan engagement and commercial value in professional sports leagues.
+This result supports the idea that superstar athletes can generate substantial economic value in professional sports leagues.

----

-## Business Implications

-This analysis highlights how superstar athletes can influence sports business outcomes.
-Increased attendance can lead to higher ticket revenue, stronger sponsorship value, and greater media attention for teams and leagues.
+Higher attendance can translate into increased ticket revenue, stronger sponsorship opportunities, and greater media attention.
+For sports organizations, the presence of globally recognized athletes can significantly enhance both fan engagement and commercial performance.

-For sports organizations, investing in high-profile players can generate substantial economic and marketing benefits.